republik/plattform/src/development/process.docs.md

 1. Start a new branch
 2. Develop the component
+    - Document the public API with/in a catalog page
+    - Export in `src/lib.js`
 3. Create a pull request with screenshots
 4. Review by another developer
 5. Merge into master